killerbee13/TIS-100-CXX/README.md

   be selected at random.
 In any case, a contiguous range of N seeds starting at S will be used for random tests, except for EXPOSURE MASK VIEWER which may skip some seeds.
-- `--fixed 0`: Disable fixed tests, run only random tests.
-This affects scoring, as normally random tests do not contribute to scoring except for /c and /z flags, but with this flag, the reported score will be the worst observed score.
 - `--loglevel LEVEL`, `--debug`, `--info`: set the amount of information logged to stderr.
 The default log level is "notice", which corresponds to only important information. "info" includes information that may be useful but is not always important, and notably the amount of information logged at level "info" is bounded. "debug" includes a full trace of the execution in the log and will often produce multiple MB of data.
+- `-j N`: run random tests with N worker threads.
+With `-j 0`, the number of hardware threads is detected and used.
+- `--fixed 0`: disable fixed tests, run only random tests.
+This affects scoring, as normally random tests do not contribute to scoring except for /c and /h flags, but with this flag, the reported score will be the worst observed score.
 - `-q`, `--quiet`: reduce the amount of human-readable text printed around the information.
 May be specified twice to remove almost all supplemental text.